iamaloksingh/delta-demo/README.md

 # delta-demo
-thus is demo for git and gittub class
+thus is demo for git and gittub class..